This is a newsletter about the intersection of capitalism, geopolitics, and artificial intelligence.

 In addition to covering AI, I've written about psychedelics, prisons, emerging technologies, philosophy, fish welfare, management consulting, police alternatives, and more.
 I've also conducted interviews with Michael Stipe of REM and Conor Oberst of Bright Eyes.

-You can find some selected writing and more about me at my personal site, Twitter, and Wikipedia entry.
+You can find some selected writing and more about me at my personal site and Twitter.
 I live in Brooklyn.

 What’s with the name?